-The Portuguese Securities Code further requires companies listed in Portugal to disclose additional information, including, among other items: (i) notices convening General Meetings of the holders of listed securities; (ii) the issue of shares and bonds, with an indication of beneficial privileges and guarantees, including information on any procedures for their allotment, subscription, cancellation, conversion, exchange or repayment; (iii) amendments to the details that have been required for the admission to trading of securities; and (iv) the acquisition or disposal of own shares, whenever as a result thereof the proportion of the same exceeds or falls below the thresholds of 5% and 10%.
+The Portuguese Securities Code further requires companies listed in Portugal to disclose additional information, including, among other items: (i) notices convening general meetings of the holders of listed securities; (ii) the issue of shares, with an indication of beneficial privileges and guarantees, including information on any procedures for their allotment, subscription, cancellation, conversion, exchange or repayment; (iii) amendments to the details that have been required for the admission to trading of securities; and (iv) the acquisition or disposal of own shares when, as a result thereof, the proportion of the same exceeds or falls below the thresholds of 5% and 10%.

-Regarding own shares, CMVM Regulation no. 5/2008, as amended, including by CMVM Regulation no. 7/2018, further provides that issuers of shares or other securities that confer subscription, acquisition or disposal rights, which are subject to Portuguese law as their personal law and exclusively admitted to trading in a regulated market located or operating in Portugal or exclusively traded in a multilateral trading system or organised trading system, or issuers with head offices located outside the EU who have elected Portugal as the competent EU Member State among those in whose territory they are admitted to trading on a regulated market or operate, should notify the CMVM of any acquisitions and disposals of such securities.
-Issuers should also disclose the final result of any transactions that reach, exceed or fall below 1% of the share capital or successive multiples as well as all the acquisitions and disposals, regardless of their net balance, carried out in the same session of the regulated market reaching or exceeding 5% of the volume traded in the said session.
+Regarding a company's own shares, CMVM Regulation no. 5/2008, as amended, including by CMVM Regulation no. 7/2018, further provides that issuers of shares or other securities that confer subscription, acquisition or disposal rights, which are subject to Portuguese law as their personal law and exclusively admitted to trading in a regulated market located or operating in Portugal or exclusively traded in a multilateral trading system or organised trading system, or issuers with head offices located outside the EU who have elected Portugal as the competent EU Member State among those in whose territory they are admitted to trading on a regulated market or operate, should notify the CMVM of any acquisitions and disposals of such securities.
+Issuers should also disclose the final result of any transactions that reach, exceed or fall below 1% of the share capital or successive multiples, as well as all the acquisitions and disposals, regardless of their net balance, carried out in the same session of the regulated market reaching or exceeding 5% of the volume traded in said session.
+It should be noted that under Article 5(1) of the Market Abuse Regulation, if certain conditions are met, the prohibitions of insider dealing and of market manipulation established in Articles 14 and 15 of the same Regulation do not apply to trading in own shares in buy-back programmes.
+One of the conditions is that the full details of the programme are disclosed prior to the start of trading, notably in accordance with Article 2 of Commission Delegated Regulation (EU) 2016/1052.12 Transactions in connection with such buy-back programmes must also be notified to the competent authority of the trading venue and subsequently disclosed to the public, in accordance with Article 5(3) of the Market Abuse Regulation and adequate limits with regard to price and volume must be complied with.
+Furthermore, only the purposes set out in Article 5(2) of the Market Abuse Regulation qualify for this "safe harbour".